jaideng1/bazaar-stocks/README.md

 # Making your own

-Any JS scripts, CSS files,  for the app will be automatically hosted if they are in the right location.
+Any JS scripts, CSS files,  for the app will be automatically hosted if they are in the right folder.

 Put JS scripts in `/public/scripts`
 Put CSS scripts in `/public/stylesheets`